NullVoxPopuli/emberconf-2023-resources/resources/pages/disclaimers/index.md

 !! click

-but I'm comitted to these opinions,
+but I'm committed to these opinions,
 I mean, not to say some of these opinions are not shared by others.. but I genuinely believe they make not only our ecosystem stronger and better, but the concepts benefit all ecosystems outside of ember as well.